riigipilv/trainings/abc_est/5/readme.md

 cat host_path.yaml
 ```

-It is the same as the last deployment, but the volume type is **hostpath** and it is pointed to /mnt/hostpath on the node.
-Create deployment with file host_path.yaml and check pods.

 See on sarnane juurutus eelmisele, kuid köite (volume) tüüp on nüüd **hostpath** ja see viitab nüüd serveris olevale asukohale /mnt/hostpath, mida hakkavad jagama kõigi osalejate Pod'id, mis selles serveris jooksevad.
 Looge juurutus faili host_path.yaml abil ja kontrollige Pod'ide infot.